travigd/documentation/dotnet-api/3.0.2/index.md

 pinned: true
 ---

-The .NET Client API communicates with the Event Store using over TCP, using length-prefixed serialized protocol buffers.
+The .NET Client API communicates with the Event Store over TCP, using length-prefixed serialized protocol buffers.
 The API allows for reading and writing operations, as well as for subscriptions to individual event streams or all events written.

 ## EventStoreConnection